 Glub laughs and shrugs as he uses his prehensile tail to pick up a huge leg of dinosaur meat.
 “Bah!
 That’s stupid.
 I’m Glub!
 What are they gonna do?
 See me and run?”

 He says this to an uproarious cheer the very same moment a snide smirk crosses Cooking Minion’s face – it’s almost as if he’s expecting something.

 The attendant stamps his foot huffily.
 “You always do this, sir!
 It could be serious!
 They could be inside the dimension any minute!”

 Glub rolls his eyes much to the humor of the crowd, all certain that his aide is just overreacting as usual.
 “Come on, man.
 It’s probably just some explorer trying to map out this dimension or something.
 Besides, it’d take ’em like a half hour to even show up at the city gates.
 You’re always so s-”

 And at this very moment, Chaos slams down, bare-fisted, into Glub’s wide skull.
 Like a baseball bat hitting an egg, whatever order Glub’s brain, skull, nerves and muscles were in before the hit, it’s all reduced to an incomprehensible scramble – it was as if he were hit directly by a meteor to the face.

-“Those who enable tyrants deserve to die!”
+“Those who enable tyrants will DIE!”
 Chaos shouts before leaping forward, ramming shoulder-first into the massive pot of boiling water.
 It spills and forms a tidal wave across the lizard people, screaming for their lives as the flood of agony and death overtakes them.